 This statute discussed the all-important marital deduction.
 Most of the testamentary trusts and estate tax planning provisions that we will discuss are based on the marital deduction, including: the credit shelter trust, the QTIP and the QDOT.
-Documents for Review:

 - Qualified Domestic Trust Provision (QDOT)

 - Marital Trust Provision (QTIP)

 - Will with Credit Shelter Trust